-Over 3,200 collection venues are represented on the Art UK website.
-Art UK has already created accounts for the collections.
-If you have not received your login details please contact firstname.lastname@example.org.
+Over 3,300 collection venues are represented on the Art UK website.
+Art UK has already created accounts for those collections.
+If you have not received your Art Detective login details please contact firstname.lastname@example.org.
 Art UK will provide you with a username and password.
 Once logged in, you will be able to send Art UK updates and enquiries about artworks in your collection.
 You can also start and join public discussions, where you can discuss artworks in your collection with experts in the topic area.

-Please go to Art UK, and find the artwork you want to comment on.
-On the right-hand side of the page, underneath the image, is a link: 'Send information to Art Detective'.
+Please go to Art UK and find the artwork you want to comment on.
+Underneath the image is a link: 'Send information to Art Detective'.
 Use the drop-down menu to select your topic.
 Click the link to submit your enquiry.

 We need collections to be involved

-We hope collections can maintain an active presence on Art Detective, as Art UK will also send private comments and suggestions through the site for collections’ attention.
-These may include comments from public users that do not need to be discussed publicly, such as approaches from sitters' relatives, or simple suggestions to improve and enhance the artwork data, such as possible spelling mistakes.
-Proposed discussions will be sent to the relevant collection before a public discussion is created: collections will receive email notifications about this activity.
+We hope collections can maintain an active presence on Art Detective, as we will also send private comments and suggestions through the site for the attention of collections.
+These may include comments that do not need to be discussed publicly, such as approaches from sitters' relatives, or simple suggestions to improve and enhance the artwork record, such as possible spelling mistakes.
+Proposed discussions will be sent to the collection before a public discussion is created – collections will receive email notifications about this activity.

-To access proposed discussions on Art Detective website, please log in, and hover your cursor over the circular icon in the top-right corner.
-A menu will appear; click 'Proposed discussions'.
+To access your list of submisisons on Art Detective, please log in, and hover your cursor over the circular icon in the top-right corner.
+In that menu, click 'Proposed discussions'.

 Sharing high resolution images

-Occasionally, contributors to public discussions may want to see a high resolution image of the artwork in question.
+Occasionally, contributors to public discussions may want to see a high resolution image of the artwork.
 Collections own the rights to the high resolution images of the artworks shown on Art UK, and should decide whether they would like to share them.
-If a collection feels comfortable sharing a high resolution image, we require the collection to upload the high resolution image to the relevant public discussion (or to explicitly give permission for Art UK to do so).
+If a collection feels comfortable sharing a high resolution image, they can upload the high resolution image to the relevant discussion, or to give Art UK permission to do so.
 High resolution images are uploaded at the collection’s own risk as, once uploaded, images can be downloaded by anyone viewing the public discussion – even users who are not signed up.
 If a collection would like to share the image on an individual basis with specific Art Detective contributors, Art UK can help put collections and individuals in touch.
 If you represent a collection and want to share an image with an individual contributor, email firstname.lastname@example.org

 All collections should have been sent high resolution images of their artworks by Art UK.
 If you have questions about this, please email email@example.com

 When a discussion is proposed it does not go live immediately.
-Proposed discussions from members of the public are reviewed by staff at Art UK.
-A collection may determine that there is no need for a public discussion – the case is ‘open and shut’.
-A discussion is only made public if the collection agree to this.
-This is because collection records often contain more information than is shown on Art UK.
+Proposed discussions from members of the public are reviewed by the Art Detective Officer.
+There is often no need for a public discussion if firm evidence has been sent.